With over 20 years in private practice Michael has developed an extensive experience in litigation with a particular emphasis on criminal defence.

 Brian enjoys travelling, eating out, football and spending time with his young family.

-Ciara Bradley is a graduate of the University of Strathclyde and was admitted as a Solicitor in 2020.
-She trained in both criminal defence and family law and has continued to practice in both areas since joining Fleming and Reid in 2021.
+Ciara Bradley is a graduate of the University of Strathclyde and trained in both criminal defence and family law.
+She has continued to practice in both areas since joining Fleming and Reid.

 Ciara prides herself in her ability to deal with sensitive matters with care and compassion.
 She frequently appears at Mental Health Tribunals, Parole Hearings, Children’s Hearings as well as regularly appearing in courts across Scotland in both criminal and civil cases.